-- Transcripts from all other colleges and universities.
+- Official transcripts from all other colleges and universities attended.

 - Test of essential academic skills (TEAS): score of at least proficient.
 Applicants with an earned baccalaureate degree from a nationally accredited institution are exempt from this requirement.

-- Three “Evaluation of Applicant’s Performance and Potential” reference forms provided by the school will need to be submitted from individuals who know the applicant (teachers, clergy, employers).
-A relative may not give a reference.
+- Three “Evaluation of Applicant’s Performance and Potential” reference forms provided by the school will need to be submitted from individuals who know the applicant (teachers, clergy, employers or counselors).
+A relative or friend may not give a reference.

 - A personal interview is required prior to enrollment.

 Admission Requirements for Transfer Students

-Licensed practical nurses (LPN) complete the same application process as regular students but are admitted with advanced standing in the program.
+Licensed practical nurses (LPNs) complete the same application process as regular students but are admitted with advanced standing in the program.
 A few different requirements are needed from LPN applicants: